The big buzz word in health right now is vaccine, largely due to the long-awaited COVID-19 vaccines.

 “If a child doesn’t get it until they are 15, they may need 3 doses,” Gaines says.

 Since there are several types of HPV, not all vaccines offer the same level of protection.
-In fact, a study from Duke University School of Medicine suggests that these particular vaccines don’t offer the same level of protection for Black women, because they don’t always get the same types of HPV.
+In fact, a study published by Duke University School of Medicine suggests that these particular vaccines don’t offer the same level of protection for Black women, because they don’t always get the same types of HPV.

 This is the time of year that the media and medical community start bracing for the upcoming influenza season.